wso2/docs-is/en/includes/guides/authentication/passwordless-login/add-passwordless-login-with-fido.md

 ## Try it out

 !!! note
-    - Passkey login with platform authenticators will NOT work on the Firefox browser in macOS Catalina, Big Sur and Monterey due to browser limitations.
+    - Passkey login with platform authenticators will NOT work on the Firefox browser in macOS Catalina, Big Sur, and Monterey due to browser limitations.
     - Passkey login with roaming authenticators will NOT work on the Firefox browser as the browser doesn't support CTAP2 (Client to Authenticator Protocol 2) with PIN.

 1. Access the application URL.